A Model-Free Sampling Method for Estimating Basins of Attraction Using Hybrid Active Learning (HAL): Sampling Method

 Similar to the most learning algorithms, our sampling method should also deal with the exploration/exploitation dilemma.
 A sampling method built upon AL alone tends to exploit only and get stuck in the local BoA boundary.
 In order to explore the entire state space and estimate the boundary globally, an auxiliary sampling approach based on the density of labeled samples is introduced.
 This density-based method prioritizes exploring the region in which the fewest samples have been labeled.

-Inspired by the k-means++ algorithm which was proposed to spread out cluster centers~\cite{Arthur2006K}, we defined $D\left( \mathbf{X} \right)$ as the distance from a state to the closest state we have already labeled.
-A larger $D\left( \mathbf{X} \right)$ usually indicates a lower density of labeled samples around the state $\mathbf{X}$, and $D\left( \mathbf{X} \right) = 0$ for a labeled state.
-This density-based method selects the unlabeled sample with the largest $D\left( \mathbf{X} \right)$ and updates the distances in every sampling period after new labeled samples are collected.
+Inspired by the k-means++ algorithm which was proposed to spread out cluster centers~\cite{Arthur2006K}, we defined $D\left( \mathbf{X} \right)$ as the distance from an arbitrary state $\mathbf{X}$ to its closest ``labeled'' state.
+A larger $D\left( \mathbf{X} \right)$ indicates a lower density of labeled samples around the state $\mathbf{X}$, and $D\left( \mathbf{X} \right) = 0$ for a labeled state.
+For example, Fig.~\ref{fig:DBS} shows the density map upon which DBS selects an unlabeled sample.
+The white empty circles are the existing labeled samples.
+The central area has been sufficiently sampled, thus having a higher density than the areas near boarders.
+According to the definition of $D\left( \mathbf{X} \right)$ that indicates the density, the right-bottom state point has a larger distance $D_2$ than the other one $D_1$, thus having the priority to be selected by DBS.
+This density-based method selects the unlabeled sample with the largest $D\left( \mathbf{X} \right)$ and updates the distances in every sampling episode after new labeled samples are collected.